RidleyB/sen/content/_worlds/plibt.md

 ---
 title: Plibt
 ---

+**Races:** Plasmoid

-Plibt is the alien and enigmatic world of the Plasmoids.
+**Description**: Plibt is the alien and enigmatic world of the Plasmoids.
 Little is known about this distant world, which seems to defy the natural laws understood by most other races.
 Plibt is characterized by its ever-changing landscapes and the fluid, adaptable nature of its inhabitants.
 The Plasmoids' arrival in Sen has sparked great curiosity and speculation.

 <!--more-->